Abathargh/moody-go/README.md

 # This will automatically generate a default configuration file
 ./conf_init.sh default

+# Run this to have a default configuration that is compatible with the docker-compose architecture
+./conf_init.sh docker
 ```

 The **ca_gen.sh** script will generate eveything that's needed to enable the usage of MQTT with TLS.
 If it's called